Official U.S. PlayStation Magazine

-Official U.S. PlayStation Magazine (often abbreviated to OPM) was a monthly video game magazine, published by Ziff Davis Media.
+Official U.S. PlayStation Magazine (often abbreviated to OPM) was a monthly video game magazine published by Ziff Davis Media.
 It was a sister publication of Electronic Gaming Monthly.
-The magazine focused exclusively on PlayStation hardware, software, and culture, covering the original PlayStation, PlayStation 2, PlayStation 3 and PlayStation Portable.
+The magazine focused exclusively on PlayStation hardware, software, and culture, covering the original PlayStation, PlayStation 2, PlayStation 3, and PlayStation Portable.
 Each issue included a disc that contained playable demos and videos of PlayStation games.
 The magazine had a nearly ten-year run.
 The first issue, cover dated October 1997, was published September 23, 1997, while the final issue was cover dated January 2007.

 After OPM was discontinued in January 2007, the independent PlayStation magazine PSM became PlayStation: The Official Magazine in December 2007, replacing OPM as the official magazine focusing on Sony game consoles.

-Staff

-The final incarnation of the OPM staff included: